This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Tetanus is a disease caused by a bacterial infection.
 The bacteria are usually found in soil, dust, and the bowel movements of some animals and humans.
+The bacteria often enter the body through a puncture wound or burn.
 The bacteria produce a toxin that damages nerves.
 This causes severe muscle spasms.
 Left untreated, tetanus can be life-threatening.

 What are the signs and symptoms of tetanus?